ArbitrumFoundation/governance/docs/overview.md

 If keccak256 hash of the new Constitution text doesn't match the provided hash, the DAO should reject the proposal.

+## Proposal Cancellation
+Both governor contracts have the affordance to cancel proposals scheduled in the L2 Timelock.
+The Security Council can likewise cancel proposals [via calling L2ArbitrumGovernor.relay](src/gov-action-contracts/governance/CancelTimelockOperation.sol).
+Note that although the core-governor Security Council has the affordance to cancel proposals in the L2 timelock via calling `cancel` directly, for clarity and consistency, it should use the aforementioned `relay` method.

 ### Further readings